tournament-js/tournament/doc/duel.md

 ### End progression
 Towards the end of a duel tournament, players may move in seemingly strange ways.
 These are:

-- In single elimination, winner of the each semi final goes to `{ s: t.WB, r: duel.p, m: 1 }`, whereas the loser goes to `{ s: t.LB, r: 1, m: 1 }`.
+- In single elimination, winner of the each semi final goes to `{ s: WB, r: duel.p, m: 1 }`, whereas the loser goes to `{ s: LB, r: 1, m: 1 }`.

 The `duel.p` is the power of the tournament (defined as smallest integer `p` such that `2^(p-1)` is the number of matches in WBR1).
 The WB final always occurs in this round.

 The loser gets sent to the bronze final which is situated in "LBR1", perhaps a little oddly so, but it the bronze final does contain two losers, and it's the first round where losers get to play.

-- In double elimination: the winner of the winner bracket final go to the grand final in `{ s: t.LB, r: 2*duel.p - 1, m: 1 }` to meet the winner of the losers bracket.
+- In double elimination: the winner of the winner bracket final go to the grand final in `{ s: LB, r: 2*duel.p - 1, m: 1 }` to meet the winner of the losers bracket.

 This is a special case match of double eliminations.
 The match is neither in the winners bracket nor the losers bracket because it got players from both, but by our convention it is located in the losers bracket.
 It also makes the following convention more sensible:

-- In double elimination: if the grand final in `{ s: t.LB, r: 2*duel.p - 1, m: 1 }` is won by the player coming from the losers bracket, then a second grand final is required, and is located in `{ s: t.LB, r: 2*duel.p, m: 1 }`.
+- In double elimination: if the grand final in `{ s: LB, r: 2*duel.p - 1, m: 1 }` is won by the player coming from the losers bracket, then a second grand final is required, and is located in `{ s: LB, r: 2*duel.p, m: 1 }`.

 This makes more sense, because we can sensibly say that both players are in the losers bracket (both having lost one match).
 The winner of this second grand final wins the tournament.
 Note that if the winner of the winner bracket wins the first grand final, the second grand final (the last match in duel.matches) never gets its players filled in, however `duel.isDone()` will return true.
 Double elimination tournaments are the only tournaments where `isDone()` can return true while a match is not played.